 Psi Chi serves two major goals - one immediate and visibly rewarding to the individual member, the other slower and more difficult to accomplish, but offering greater rewards in the long run.
 The first of these is the Society's obligation to provide academic recognition to its inductees by the mere fact of membership.
 The second goal is the obligation of each of the Society's local chapters to nurture the spark of that accomplishment by offering a climate congenial to members' creative development.
 For example, the chapters make active attempts to nourish and stimulate professional growth through programs designed to augment and enhance the regular curriculum and to provide practical experience and fellowship through affiliation with the chapter.
 In addition, the national organization provides programs to help achieve these goals, including national and regional conventions held annually in conjunction with the psychological associations, research award competitions, and certificate recognition programs. (quoted from the Psi Chi website)

-To be eligible for Psi Chi consideration, students at Saint Michael's need at least 4 semesters and 16 credits in psychology, a 3.5 GPA overall, and a 3.6 GPA in psychology.
+To be eligible for Psi Chi consideration, students at Saint Michael's need senior or rising senior status, at least 16 credits in psychology, a 3.5 GPA overall, and a 3.6 GPA in psychology.

 For more information, visit Psi Chi national site or contact faculty advisor Professor David Boynton, firstname.lastname@example.org.